 Dendrocalamus hamiltonii

 This is another exotic species of bamboo with occasional zigzags.
-Dendrocalamus is a tight-clumping tropical species, native to Southern Asia.
-It favors warmer climates without risk of frost.
+Dendrocalamus hamiltonii is a tight-clumping tropical species, native to Southern Asia.
+It favors warmer climates without the risk of frost.
 Dull green culms can grow 30 to 40 feet tall, and up to 4 or 5 inches thick, with lots of lateral branching.
 The fresh shoots are supposed to be delicious.

 Other strange and exotic bamboo features